A System of Knowledge,

 Physical sciences

-Classical theories of particles and fields, special and general theories of relativity, quantum theories of particles and fields and their interpretations, standard theory of elementary particles and its problems, quantum theories of gravity—quantum loop gravity and string theory; theoretical and experimental cosmology, cosmological context and origins of the empirical cosmos, condensed matter physics, atomic – molecular – and optical physics, nuclear physics, chemistry and chemical origins of life, and turbulence.
+Classical theories of particles and fields, special and general theories of relativity, quantum theories of particles and fields and their interpretations, standard theory of elementary particles and its problems, quantum theories of gravity—quantum loop gravity and string theory; theoretical and experimental cosmology – from the cosmos and possible cosmoses down to stars and solar systems, cosmological context and origins of the empirical cosmos; tentative theories – multiverse theory, mathematical universe, theories of evolution of cosmoses; nuclear, atomic, molecular, and optical physics; condensed matter physics; chemistry and chemical origins of life; earth sciences; continuum physics and turbulence.

 Biology